yanxx297/fast-pokeemu/README.md

 - Emulators for testing and comparison (Various QEMUs and KVM)
 	* Please copy them to emu/ from Pokemu old files

-To compile FuzzBALL-for-Pokemu, first compile tools/fuzzball, then compile tools/emuFuzzBall

-For instructions about running Pokemu, read README in root dir.
+For instructions about compiling and running Pokemu, read README in root dir.